EvanStrittmatter16/leap-day/index.md

 ## Projects

-I am a Junior undergraduate student at Yale University.
-Ever since I got my hands on my first Arduino I have been passionate about engineering projects.
-Here are my proudest creations
+Over the years I've worked on a wide variety of projects.
+Here are my proudest creations with applications in Robotics.

 ### Control of a Robotic arm